nineclue/nineclue.github.io/_posts/scala-js-with-tauri-part1-en.md

 title: Let's make a App with Scala.js and Tauri part 1
 date: 2025-02-21 09:38
 category: programming
-tags: scala tauri
+tags: scala, tauri
 ---
 [Tauri](https://tauri.app) is a framework for building tiny, fast binaries for all major desktop and mobile platforms.
-An Javascript app will run as if it was running within browser.
+Javascript app will run as if it was running within browser.
 Let's make a simple application using [scala.js](https://scala-js.org).

-### Requirements
+### Requirements for Tauri
 Build tools for each platform, rust and node.js must be installed first.
 See [tauri's document](https://tauri.app/start/prerequisites/).

 ### Creation of an application
 Tauri supports ways of creating app's skeleton.
 We'll use [`pnpm`](https://pnpm.io).
 Install it before running following commands.
 When it runs, it will ask questions to answer.
-Use your own name and identifier for first two questions.
+Enter your own identifier for second question.
 ```
 >> pnpm create tauri-app
-✔ Project name · <tauri-app>
+✔ Project name · tauri-app
 ✔ Identifier · <your unique identifier>
 ✔ Choose which language to use for your frontend · TypeScript / JavaScript - (pnpm, yarn, npm, deno, bun)
 ✔ Choose your package manager · pnpm